bioinfodlsu/hiv_hts_pipeline/README.md

 The results can be found inside the newly created directory called `test_result`.

 # Running the pipeline on your own data
-To the run the pipeline on your own data, you need to specify the paths to the input data (reads and reference), path to the output directory.
+To the run the pipeline on your own data, you need to specify in a config file the paths to the input data (reads and reference), path to the output directory.
 Optionally, in this config file, you can also set parameters for the various tools that make up this pipeline.
 You can use `config/config.drm.yaml` as a template.
 Once the configfile is ready, run the pipeline like above:
 ```
 snakemake --use-conda --configfile config/config.sample.yaml -np
 ```